mattbalmer/pkgver/README.md

 `pkv bump [part]` (`pkv bump` or `pkv bump pre`)

-Will bump the version numbers in all JSON files in the current directory.
+Will bump the version numbers in all Package files in the current directory.

 If `part` is given (Major.minor.patch-pre), then the requested piece will be bumped by 1.